 - co-sleeping (infants in the same room as parents, or young siblings sharing a room).

 (Sears and Sears, 2001; Miller and Commons, 2010)

 Advocates of attachment parenting tend to stress that it isn’t necessary for parents to follow all of the practices they outline.
 There is no checklist, just illustrations of ways that parents can strive to be sensitive and responsive (Sears and Sears, 2001).
 API states that parents should ‘take what works and leave the rest’ (API, 2019).
-Phew.
-And this makes sense, as we all know there is no one size fits all when it comes to little ones and their needs.
+And this makes sense, as we all know there is no one-size-fits-all when it comes to little ones and their needs.

-Many elements of responsive parenting have evidence that suggests they lead to secure attachments.
-These include:
+Many elements of responsive parenting are backed by evidence that suggests that they lead to secure attachments.
+These elements include:

 - engaging in quality communication